 Cooling evolution: How Direct Liquid technology powers sustainable data centers

 “Cooling is just a tool to enable energy-efficient computing,” said Tim Shedd (pictured, left), engineering technologist, Office of the CTIO, at Dell Technologies Inc. “What we did with the H100 servers … we’re deploying those 64 GPUs with a rear door heat exchanger.
 So, we liquid-cooled the rack while keeping water out of the chassis.
-It turns out that met a whole bunch of TCO energy efficiency and the ability to deploy very quickly to the customer met all those requirements all at once.”
+It turns out that addressed a whole bunch of TCO energy efficiency and the ability to deploy very quickly to the customer met all those requirements all at once.”

 Saving energy with direct liquid cooling